raja-marjieh/raja-marjieh.github.io/_pages/other.md

 nav_order: 7
 ---

 I *really* enjoy short stories and other short forms of writing.
-Here you can find some recommendations based on what I have been reading recently.
+Below you can find some recommendations based on what I have been reading recently.
 Hope you enjoy them too!

 <ul>
   <li>Warren S. McCulloch. <em>What is a Number, that a Man May Know it, and a Man, that He May Know a Number?</em></li><br>